lyq12345/cs230-hdfs/launch.md

  - Copy and append all 3 public keys to all 3 instances' `.ssh/authorized_keys` file.
  - Verify that you can ssh login in all the following directions without password.

+Test the password-less SSH. **Note: You can use `exit` after each ssh command to return to the previous session.**

 On `Master` run the following,
 ```bash
 # From Master to Master